tomshlomo/blog/posts/music/music.md

 However, conventional introductions to MUSIC often delve into the intricacies of equations tailored specifically for DOA estimation.
 These equations, laden with complex exponents or trigonometric identities, not only risk overwhelming readers but also obscure the fundamental insights that form the backbone of the method.
 \
 An assumption most derivations of MUSIC rely on is access to the signals autocorrelation matrix.
-In practice, only it's estimate is available (usually from very few samples), and in many cases the signals are not stationary (e.g. speech) so it is not even well defined.
+In practice, only it's estimate is available (often from very few samples), and in many cases the signals are not stationary (e.g. speech) so it is not even well defined.
 Furthermore, most derivations of the algorithm rely on the noise being white, which is often not realistic.
 \